esitarski/CrossMgr/helptxt/TimeTrial.md

 Try hard to avoid changing the start times during a time trial as it can lead to incredible confusion.

 Also, use the TTCountDown page so you get perfect starts every time.

+__Things really messed up and I have to change the Start Times after the race.
+What do I do?__

+Just change them in Excel.
+CrossMgr will automaticaly apply the same adjustments for the "new" times (see above).